-- Russell Sinclair, Environmental Health Manager - Sherri Stock, Senior Environmental Health Officer, Streetscene - Mark Rawson, Dog Control Officer - John Fern, Communications and Marketing Manager - Cllr Chris Ludlow, Executive Member for Environment - Cllr Sarah Hollingworth, Assistant Executive Member for Environment - Cllr Martin Stone, Assistant Executive Member for Housing - b) Reviewing the responses to the feedback form on dog fouling (Appendix A) which was sent to all Community Assembly members asking for their views and opinions on dog fouling in their area and the service that Chesterfield Borough Council provided.
+- Russell Sinclair, Environmental Health Manager - Sherri Stock, Senior Environmental Health Officer, Streetscene - Mark Rawson, Dog Control Officer - John Fern, Communications and Marketing Manager - Cllr Chris Ludlow, Executive Member for Environment - Cllr Sarah Hollingworth, Assistant Executive Member for Environment - Cllr Martin Stone, Assistant Executive Member for Housing - (Appendix A) which was sent to all Community Assembly members asking for their views and opinions on dog fouling in their area and the service that Chesterfield Borough Council provided.
 This allowed the group to gain the views of residents so that these could feed into the group's considerations.